Venom7784/GitPractice/README.md

 # GitPractice
 This is for git practice
-we will make two files
+we will make 3 files
-data fetching and strategy testing
+data fetching , strategy testing , robustness testing